Learning normalized image densities via dual score matching: Discussion

-We have investigated the geometrical properties of the learned energy model.
+Our learned energy model provides new insights into the geometrical properties of the space of photographic images.
 Notably, we observe a lack of concentration of measure, with log probability values varying over a wide range and following a Gumbel distribution.
-As a limit distribution for the maximum, rather than the sum, of i.i.d.\ random variables, we expect that this might arise in a broad class of high-dimensional probability distributions.
-We also introduced a novel image- and scale-dependent effective dimensionality measure which unifies two separate points of view adopted in the literature.
+As a limit distribution for the maximum, rather than the sum, of i.i.d.\ random variables, we expect that this might arise in a broad class of high-dimensional distributions.
+We also introduced a novel image- and scale-dependent measure of effective dimensionality which unifies two separate points of view developed in the literature.
 We demonstrate that different image neighborhoods display both high and low dimensionality over a wide range of scales.
 These results challenge simple interpretations of the manifold hypothesis.
-Furthermore, the estimated dimensionalities remain too high to explain how the curse of dimensionality may be lifted.
-This indicates that the energy landscape of natural images must have additional geometrical regularity.
+Moreover, the estimated dimensionalities remain too high to explain how the curse of dimensionality is avoided.
+This suggests that the energy landscape of natural images has additional undocumented geometrical regularity.